-Enzyme-inhibitor modeling and design of inhibitors such as found in study of Finasteride.
+Enzyme-inhibitor modeling and design of inhibitors.

 Pharmacology is the study of drugs, how drugs effect the human body.
 The Topics also include their preparation and the evaluation of their therapeutic efficacy by means of in vitro and in vivo experiments.

 Neuroscience is the study of the development, function, and modulation of the nervous system.